AndrewAPrice/Perception/building.md

 # Building

 ## Dependencies
-- The build system depends on Node.js.
+- The build system depends on Node.js and Git.
 - The compilation depends on NASM, and GCC, binutils, and LD that are able to build x86_64 ELF binaries.
   - (It would be nice if we could also support Clang, but the generated machine code (for both the kernel and userland) code crashes.)
 - Building the bootable ISO depends on GRUB 2.